Can You Access Your Health Care Records?

 It is widely believed that allowing patients access to their health records is beneficial to both the patient and their physician, yet the process of acquiring these records varies from difficult to impossible.

-If you’ve been injured by medical negligence, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith have recovered multi-million-dollar settlements for our clients.
+If you’ve been injured by medical negligence, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. have recovered multi-million-dollar settlements for our clients.
 Talk to us today for a free consultation.